michaelpmolloy/DNA-Age-Predictions/README.md

 ## Neural Networks

 Neural networks can be applied to methylation data due to their ability to handle large complex data sets and learn non-linear relationships between variables.
 Dimensionality reduction is used to reduce the number of input features therefore decreasing the amount of data needed to train the network.
-Larger neural networs need more samples needed to fully train all the parameters in the model.
-DNA methylation samples are costly therefore dimesnionality reduction allowed neural networks to be trained with limited samples/budget.
+Larger neural networks need more samples needed to fully train all the parameters in the model.
+DNA methylation samples are costly therefore dimensionality reduction allowed neural networks to be trained with limited samples/budget.

 ### Principal Component Analysis (PCA)

 Principal component analysis is first applied producing 255 principal components.
 The PCA plot of the first two components below displayed a significant male outlier that had a PCA 2 component of over 30 which was significantly larger than the remaining samples therefore it is concluded it is an outlier and removed.
-The PCA plot showed significant seperation of gender in the PCA 1 component and slight age seperation in the PCA 2 component.
+The PCA plot showed significant seperation of gender in the PCA 1 component and slight age separation in the PCA 2 component.

 ![PCA plot](Images/PCAplot.png)